EbookFoundation/thoth-wiki/Thoth_Works.md

 ## General Note

-Note about the work.
-This field is often used to provide information about the extent and type of the book's content.
+A general-purpose field used to include information that does not have a specific designated field.
+In MARC records, it corresponds to field 500.

+Examples of general notes: "Previous edition: 2017.", "Links to additional resources are available from the publisher's website.", "Please note that in this book the mathematical formulas are encoded in MathML.".

+## Bibliography Note

+Indicates that the work contains a bibliogrpahy or other similar information.
 In MARC records, it corresponds to field 504.

-An example of a general note is: "Includes bibliography (pages 289-321) and index.".
+An example of a bibliography note is: "Includes bibliography (pages 289-321) and index.".

 ## Table of Content